jewettaij/calc_writhe/README.md

-This code was designed to calculate the writhe of moderately large curves containing 10^5-10^6 points, and it does so by computing the discretized double-integral in a straightforward way.
-Multiprocessor support is implemented using [OpenMP.](https://en.wikipedia.org/wiki/OpenMP)
+This code was designed to calculate the writhe of moderately large curves containing 10^5-10^6 points, and it does so by computing the discretized double-integral in a straightforward way. (*O(n^2)*) Multiprocessor support is implemented using [OpenMP.](https://en.wikipedia.org/wiki/OpenMP)

-For larger curves, this code should probably be rewritten.
+*(For larger curves, this code should probably be rewritten.
-(For most non-pathological curves, it should be possible to merge contributions from many points *j,j+1,j+2...* that are sufficiently far away from *i* that their individual contributions are low.)
+ For most non-pathological curves, it should be possible to merge contributions from many points j,j+1,j+2... that are sufficiently far away from i that their individual contributions are low.)*

 *(The double-for-loop that calculates the writhe is located in this [header file](src/calc_writhe.hpp).